taubyte/tb_website_blog_hugo/content/posts/taubyte/101/ping-pong.md

 # Create a Domain
-Because we're creating a RestFul endpoint we will need a DNS domain.
+Because we're creating a RESTful endpoint we will need a DNS domain.
 If you're not sure what DNS is check [this article](/protos/dns/what-is-dns).
 If you don't have a domain, start by getting one.
+If you're not sure where to get one, here's a good article: [The Best Domain Registrars Of 2022](https://www.forbes.com/advisor/business/software/best-domain-registrar/).

 - Navigate to the `Domains` tab
 ![domain-tab-application](../images/domain-tab-application.png)